Kathryn2354/VBA/Readme.md

         ElseIf cell.Value = "Maryland Data" Then cell.Value = "[Maryland Data](https://gopi.maryland.gov/)"
         ElseIf cell.Value = "NYT COVID Data" Then cell.Value = "[NYT COVID Data](https://github.com/nytimes/covid-19-data)"
         ElseIf cell.Value = "NOAA Data" Then cell.Value = "[NOAA Data](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/)"

+    'End of second if statement
      End If

-    Range("D3:D40").Font.Underline = False
+    'This remove the underline for the range of cell D3 to D40 Range("D3:D40").Font.Underline = False

+    'End of the second for loop
      Next cell

+    'End of function
      End Sub`

-This code is what have come up with when including the links for each cell in column c and d.
-The first part of the code loops through the range of cells from C3 to C40 and find the text that correspond to hyperlinks and change them all into the markdown link format in the excel sheet.
-The second part of the code is the same thing as the first part of the code but the difference is that it is loops through the range of cells from D3 to D40 and it does not change the text on D18 on the excel sheet into markdown link format because it is in the yellow there should no hyperlink attached to it.
+The first for loop in this vba code loops through the range of cell in column C from C3 to C40.
+Inside this for loop there is a if statement that checks if there is cell that contain a text with a hyperlink attached first.
+It will change that particular cell into the markdown link format in range of cells being specified at the beginning of the for loop.
+Also inside the loop there is code where it remove all underlining in the range of cells specified.

+The second for loop in this vba code loops through the range of cell in column D from D3 to D40.
+Inside this for loop there is a if statement that checks if there is cell that contain a text with a hyperlink attached first.
+It will change that particular cell into the markdown link format in range of cells being spicified at the beginnin og the for loop.
+Also inside the loop there is code where it remove all underlining in the range of cells specified.
+This loop does contain cell D18 HW 5 - ggplots & Regressions hyperlink because the teacher want us to not include the hyperlink attached to the text "HW 5 - ggplots & Regressions".

 ## This code is for removing text from a certain cell
     `Public Sub removetext()

+   'Remove the Dead Fish Paper text from one cell
     If Range("D16").Value = "Dead Fish Paper" Then Range("D16").Value = ""
     End If

     End Sub`

 This code remove a the Dead Fish Paper text from the original excel file in cell D16 to blank text.